-- Stir-fry the vegetables.
+- Stir fry the vegetables of your choice.
 Once the vegetables are done, push them to the sides of the wok.

 - Give the sauce a quick re-stir and pour into the middle of the pan.
 Bring to a boil.

 - Give the cornstarch/water mixture another stir and pour into the sauce, mixing quickly to thicken.